C-Dramas To Watch In January 2017 — What Chinese Dramas Should You Be Checking Out This Month?

 - Finally and most importantly, C-dramas are notorious for their open-ended or interpretive endings.
 Simply watch all of Ice Fantasy of Scarlet Heart to understand this detail.

-Now that the basics on C-dramas have been covered, here are the following series C-drama fans, both veterans and newbies, should be checking out.
-Take note only C-dramas currently airing are listed simply because Chinese television stations are often limited in the information they give out about their shows including debut dates.
+Now that the basics on C-dramas have been covered, here are the following C-dramas that fans, both veteran and newbies, should be checking out.
+Only C-dramas currently airing are listed, simply because Chinese television stations are often limited in the information they give out about their shows including debut dates.

 General And I

-The first C-drama on the list is from the Hunan Broadcasting System (Hunan TV) and is titled General And I. Also known as A Lonesome Fragrance Waiting To Be Appreciated and by its literal title being Gu Fang Bu Zi Shang, this drama stars Angelababy as Bai Ping Ting and Wallace Chung as Chu Bei Jie.
-It is the only period drama on this list too.
+The first C-drama on the list is from the Hunan Broadcasting System (Hunan TV) and is titled General And I. Also known as A Lonesome Fragrance Waiting To Be Appreciated and Gu Fang Bu Zi Shang, this drama stars Angelababy as Bai Ping Ting and Wallace Chung as Chu Bei Jie.
+It is the only period drama on this list.

 Bai Ping Ting is a maid who is recognized as a genius during a time when men are considered the superior gender.
-As a woman both beautiful and intelligent, Bai Ping attracts the attention of the undefeated warrior Chu Bei Jie who falls in love with her at first sight.
-However, in a time when the Jin, Yan, Liang, and Qin states are all warring, the two lovers are more than just star-crossed but are likely fated to kill each other.
+As a woman both beautiful and intelligent, Bai Ping attracts the attention of the undefeated warrior Chu Bei Jie, who falls in love with her at first sight.
+However, in a time when the Jin, Yan, Liang, and Qin states are all warring, the two lovers are more than just star-crossed, but are likely fated to kill each other.
 Not to mention, the two also have more than a few secrets between them.

 General And I will run for a total of 62 episodes on Hunan TV.
 For those who do not have access to Chinese channels, the C-drama can be viewed exclusively on DramaFever.
-Two new episodes will upload on weekdays meaning eight episodes per week.
+Two new episodes will upload on weekdays, meaning there will be eight episodes per week.

 Stay With Me